rafmudaf/floris/examples/README.md

 ### Change diameter
 - Added a new function to create a copy of the turbine mapping, then update based on that
 - `FlorisInterface.change_turbine` now lets you map to a turbine that already exists in the `Floris.farm.turbine_map`.
-- Applied vectorization to the wake calculation, but now there is no power being produced
+- Fixed a major bug in `FlorisInterface.reinitialize_flow_field` to ensure the farm is recreated with updated wind speeds and wind directions and that they are updated no matter which farm inputs are intended to be updated

+### Change hub height
+- Updated the code for v3
+- hor_plane still not implemented

+###